tusharsgh/CareChainsgfg/README.md

 #### Description of the webpages and their functions in the CareChains application
 - Home Page
 The home page is the landing page of the web application.
 It provides an overview of the application and its key features, as well as a call-to-action button to log in and about pages.
 It features 3 types of login options: Hospital Login, Patient Login , and Admin Login.
 It also involves options to view any available records.

-- About Page

-This  page explains the purpose of the application and the value it provides to patients and healthcare providers, emphasizes the application's commitment to using blockchain technology to secure and manage medical records, provides a summary of the key functionalities of the application and provides a brief overview of the technology stack used to develope it.
+This  page also explains the purpose of the application and the value it provides to patients and healthcare providers, emphasizes the application's commitment to using blockchain technology to secure and manage medical records, provides a summary of the key functionalities of the application and provides a brief overview of the technology stack used to develope it.

 - Log In Page